DevHeris/ReactBlogApp/README.md

 ReactBlogApp is a platform for users to read and create blog posts, facilitating communication and knowledge sharing within the community.
 It provides a simple yet functional experience, allowing users to view blog posts, add new posts, and manage their content efficiently.

-This project serves as a practice exercise for reinforcing my React fundamentals before moving on with the course.
+This project serves as a practice exercise for reinforcing my React fundamentals before moving on with the intermediate part of the course.

 ## Features